KingIdee/guest-writer/articles/2019-07-26-creating-infinite-lists-in-android.markdown

 Based on the return value of the `getItemViewType` method you created earlier, you know the layout resource to use in creating your ViewHolder.
 There are two separate ViewHolders used here; `ToDoViewHolder`  and `LoaderViewHolder`.

 > A ViewHolder describes an item view and metadata about its place within the `RecyclerView`.
 So, a ViewHolder keeps track of a view and the data you want to bind to that view.

-Create a new class named `ToDoViewHolder` in the `com.auth0.todo.util` directory and add this:
+Create a new class named `ToDoViewHolder` in the `com.auth0.todo.util` package and add this:

 ```kotlin
 // ./app/src/main/java/com/auth0/todo/util/ToDoViewHolder.java

 package com.auth0.todo.util;

 import android.view.View;